unfoldtoolbox/unmixed/README.md

+# Abandoned

+This project is **abandoned** - I would not recommend using it.
+I'd much rather recommend helping in developung [Unfold.jl](https://github.com/unfoldtoolbox/unfold.jl/) which has already support for MixedModels, albeit with some problems on realistic models (2021-11-09)

 # Disclaimer:
 This extension is still being developed and needs optimization for speed and additional tests. **Use at your own risk!**.
 Probably best to contact me prior to using it to get to know the quirks :-)